jociet101/playmate-capstone/PullRequests/jocelyn-july-7.md

 # 👩🏻‍🏫 What does this PR do?

-Refactoring:
+### Refactoring:
 - Created Constants.h and .m files, went through all other files and put in constants here
 - Removed unnecessary log statements and methods

-API/Networking:
+### API/Networking:
 - Create API Manager
 - Integrate "geoapify" API for geocoding

-Map view:
+### Map view:
-- User can search for an address
+- User can search for an address and pin will appear on map
+- Location data is saved to parse and will show on filters/create session view controller

+### Session details:
+- Location will show up on details view

 # 🧪 How can I test it?